APIs for NextGen® Enterprise EHR 5.9.0+

 Registration Process Requirements

-Excepting developers who elect to participate in the Patient Access API Program, all other developers interested in becoming API Partners must initiate engagement with NextGen Healthcare by completing the online API Onboarding form.
+in becoming an API Partner must initiate engagement with NextGen Healthcare by completing the online API Onboarding

 Developers who complete the API Onboarding form will receive an email with details & next steps, including instructions on how to self-register at the NextGen API Developer Portal.

-Developer Portal registration is not needed to access regulatorily required API technical & business documentation available on this page, www.nextgen.com/api, and via the links therein.
+Developer Portal registration is not needed to access the regulatorily required API technical & business documentation available on this page, www.nextgen.com/api, and via the links therein.

 Requirements for Patient Access API Application Deployment: